Improving health and healthcare for all, with design.

 Anna is the Patient and Public Involvement and Engagement Lead at the Institute of Global Health Innovation.
 Anna works across the IGHI (including the NIHR Imperial Patient Safety Translational Research Centre (PSTRC), the Helix Centre for Design and the Centre for Health Policy) to support the meaningful involvement of patients, carers and public in research.
 Anna sits in the Design Strategy Team (DST), who also work in a cross-cutting way with researchers, clinicians and patients across the IGHI.
 Anna and the DST are looking to engage and involve the public in innovative ways around complex topics including data sharing (www.datacanofworms) and hearing loss (www.hearingbirdsong.com).

 Clare is a qualified Social Worker with professional experience working in both hospital and community care settings.
 Clare works in behavioural science as part of Change Lab, as well as within product innovation at Helix.
-Clare was recently PPIE Lead (maternity cover) at Helix and is experienced in managing Patient and Public Involvement and Engagement (PPIE) through interagency working between the NHS and charity sector.
+Clare was previously PPIE Lead (maternity cover) at Helix and is experienced in managing Patient and Public Involvement and Engagement (PPIE) through interagency working between the NHS and charity sector.
 Clare completed a MSc in Global Health at Maastricht University, and led an evidence-informed public health project in Bogotá, Colombia.
-Clare works across the IGHI and sits in Helix's Design Strategy Team, working in a cross-cutting way with researchers, clinicians and patients across the institute.
+Clare works in a cross-cutting way in partnership with researchers, clinicians and patients.
 Clare is passionate about a holistic, person-centred and social justice approach to health.

 Fiona is a qualified doctor from Trinity College Dublin with a background in management consulting who brings this unique combination of experience to her role as Data Health Policy Fellow, always ensuring that the patient is at the centre of all the work that she does.
 Prior to joining the Helix Centre, Fiona worked at Accenture on a broad range of projects with public and private sector healthcare clients.
 Fiona is currently completing a MSc in Public Health at the London School of Hygiene & Tropical Medicine.